-Day 8: Wednesday 28 May, Maramures Region: Baia Mare - Sapanta - Bârsana - Rozalvea - Ieud Deal - Bogdan Voda - Borsa
+Day 8: Wednesday 27 May, Maramures Region: Baia Mare - Sapanta - Bârsana - Rozalvea - Ieud Deal - Bogdan Voda - Borsa past.
+Part of its population is even believed by some scholars to be the final pure remnant of the ancient Dacians.

 - Merry Cemetery, Sapanta - Wooden churches & villages of Maramures region